 In 1996, a substantial expansion was done to the PNC Bank Arts Center, adding over 2,000 seats to the venue and doubling the size of the lawn bu expanding the bank and removing a row of trees.

-During the winter season, the Arts Center stops holding any concerts, music events.
+In the past, during the holiday season, the Arts Center stops holding any concerts, music events.
 The only event they hold at this time of the year is the “Holiday Light Spectacular”.
 This usually runs from the end of November until the beginning of January.
 The spectacular display starts with a 2.5mile drive through a decorated forest of lights on a prepared road.
 This then ends in the PNC Bank Arts Center parking lot which contains a Winter Village filled with a ice rink, snack bar and a decoration shop, which sells smaller versions of the Holiday Light Spectacular.
+Unfortunately the holiday light show was stopped a few years ago.

 This venue has had some of the most top performers play here in the past.
 The most popular has been James Taylor.
 He comes to the PNC Bank Arts Center every year and always sells out for three days in a row, so make sure you book your tickets early for him.
 This has also been the spot for some of the biggest festivals including Crue fest (1 and 2), OzzyFest, The uproar festival and many more/